Why training on manned models?

 Training on the scale models provides experience that could never be gained on real ships for the simple reason that neither ship-owners nor local authorities would allow such risks to be taken.

 Scale models allow the ship handler to make mistakes.
 Scale models allow experimentation on ship behaviour to explore unknown fields beyond the limits of safety.
 Periodic training on scale models will maintain your ship handling skills at the highest level and periodic evaluations will show it.

 Training on the manned 1:25 scale models is a valuable complement to training on electronic simulators as it provides additional experience through a feeling of "déjà vu":

 - The scale effect of wind on a manned model is well known, but it is also well known that this is in no way detrimental to the use of manned models for serious and effective ship handling training.
-Wind is a factor in the everyday life of Pilots throughout the world.
-The design of manned model lakes is such that the wind element will vary in different parts of the lake.
+Wind is a factor in the everyday life of pilots throughout the world.
+The design of our manned model lake is such that the wind element will vary in different parts of the lake.
 This allows a course to be structured in such a manner as to introduce wind as and when required.
 Extreme wind conditions are encountered in the real world.
-If they occur at a manned model center, with care they can be used in various scenarios to demonstrate how well control can be maintained.
+If they occur at a manned model centre, with care they can be used in various scenarios to demonstrate how well control can be maintained.

 "I think the course will be immediately applicable and fully valid, everything was absolutely impressive and the program was run in a way that leaves no room for participants to focus on learning."
 Octobre 2017

 "Port Revel is the world leader in manned model training, facilities, instructors, technicians and models are second to none."
 Septembre 2017